 Our Film Financing and Investor Manual is great for filmmakers looking for different ways to fund their own movie.
 Our manual helps you figure out how to write your business plan and find and pitch to potential investors.
 This Film Investor Guide also gives you important investor tips, such as what to say to get properly funded, as well as how to say it.

 When learning film finance for independent filmmakers it is crucial to break down important financing sources.
-You’ll be able to look at the pros and cons of things like Crowdfunding, tax incentives, and active and passive investors—all in one document!
-This manual also gives you tips on how to find financial investors, something every indie filmmaker knows is incredibly difficult (and maybe even the most difficult aspect of the film making process).
+You'll be able to look at the pros and cons of financing options like Crowdfunding, tax incentives, and active and passive investors.
+This manual also gives you tips on how to find financial investors, something every indie filmmaker knows is incredibly difficult, maybe even the most difficult aspect of the film making process.
 There are certain things you need to know about approaching potential investors, and this manual lays them all out for you in an easily understandable format.

 Back to Top of How the Best Independent Films Were Funded

 - How the Best Independent Films were Funded

 - Indie Financing Tips

 - Free Film Templates, Tools, Downloads and Samples

 FilmProposals Best Sellers - 2023 Financing Toolkits & Bundles